andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

 ## Contact with government

-*Q4.4*: About how often does your organization have contact with government or party officials in `country_name`?
+*Q4.5*: About how often does your organization have contact with government or party officials in `target_country`?

 :   Single answer